ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 Visualize the cosine similarity and Spearman correlation between genes and latent factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following function generates output for the top 30 genes based on cosine
+The following function generates output for the top 30 genes based on cosine
-similarity (left) or Spearman correlation (right)
+similarity (left) or Spearman correlation (right) with latent factors.

-Select cell types by adding IDs to list argument choose_celltypes, or
+Select cell types by adding IDs to the list argument choose_celltypes, or
-leave empty for generating output for all cell types
+leave empty for generating output for all cell types.

 .. code:: ipython3